thisisvictor/MagTroGames/README.md

 Note how I only need to use the x- and y-axis values to calculate the angle.
 This corresponds to the way the game is played using the magnetic ring: you place the ring (diametrically magnetized) on the same plane as the mobile device, and rotate it.

 ![alt text](https://github.com/thisisvictor/MagTroGames/blob/master/MagnetFieldXYZ.png "placement of the ring and the device")

+## Conclusion
+That's basically it!
+Feel free to try it out, modify, and even make your own game.